 Any form of support during this time will be welcome, as you will soon find out that very few people are going to be sympathetic.
 Instead, many will be judging you harshly.
 You will quickly learn who your true friends are.

 Losing Your License and Obtaining a Hardship License

 About ten days after your DUI, your license will be taken away.
 Following that, you will have a hearing with the DMV, who will decide if you are able to get it back before your court date or if you will have to apply for a "hardship" license.
-If you have a lawyer he or she will go to this for you.
-If you took a breathalyzer and were above the legal limit it is highly unlikely you will get your driving privileges back at this time.
+If you have a lawyer, they will go to this for you.
+If you took a breathalyzer and were above the legal limit, it is highly unlikely you will get your driving privileges back at this time.

-- Regardless of the outcome of the DMV hearing, there is a 30-day sit-out period when you will not be able to drive at all.
+- Regardless of the outcome of the DMV hearing, there is a 30-day sit-out period during which you will not be able to drive at all.

-During this time you will want to enroll in the eight-hour driving class which costs $250.
+- During this time, you will want to enroll in an eight-hour driving class that usually costs around $250.
 The DMV will require proof of enrollment before they grant you a hardship license.

-- After your 30 days you will call the DMV and set up a formal "hearing."
-Because Florida has so many DUI cases right now this is done over the phone.
-The people are very nice and the phone hearing lasts about five minutes, after which you will be able to go down to the DMV and obtain a hardship license.
+- After your 30 days, you will call the DMV and set up a formal "hearing."
+Because Florida has so many DUI cases, this is typically done over the phone.
+The people are very nice, and the phone hearing lasts about five minutes, after which you will be able to go down to the DMV and obtain a hardship license.
 This is going to cost another $244.

 DUI Traffic School and Counseling

 I highly recommend enrolling in traffic school for DUI-offenders as soon as you can.
 Here's what to expect: